hyperledger-labs/perun-doc/source/node/introduction.rst

 perun protocol and implements the other functionalities (described in the following section) on top of that.
 The first implementation is done in golang and currently supports payment channels.
-Running an instance of perun-node will start an API server acts as the interface for the user to interact with the node.
+Running an instance of perun-node will start an API server that acts as an interface for the user to interact with the node.

 Functionalities